 And we also have a good and growing shore diving culture.

-In certain seasons, you can also do day-trip excursions from your home base here to dive with bull sharks in nearby Playa del Carmen (winter), or snorkel with whale sharks in nearby Isla Mujeres (summer).
+In certain seasons, you can also do day-trip excursions from your home base here if you want to try diving with bull sharks in nearby Playa del Carmen (winter), or snorkeling with whale sharks in nearby Isla Mujeres (summer).

-Playa del Carmen – just a short 40-minute ferry ride away – is also home to the Yucatan peninsula’s famous series of fresh-water cenotes, so you could easily take a day trip to experience guided cenotes cavern diving at any time of the year.
+Playa del Carmen – just a short 40-minute ferry ride away – is also home to the Yucatan peninsula’s famous series of fresh-water cenotes, so you could easily take a day trip to experience guided cenotes cavern diving at any time of the year, and get the full Cozumel diving experience.

 A Note on Local Cenotes Diving in Cozumel